 I’d like to backup all of the documents on my computer hard drive to the cloud.
 For cloud storage I use Dropbox.

-So, if you signed up for Dropbox, you now have a Dropbox folder on your computer.
+So, if you signed up for Dropbox and downloaded it to your computer, you now have a Dropbox folder on your computer.
 This is where you put all the files you want backed up to Dropbox.

 Most programs when you save a file for the first time will automagically find your “Documents” folder on your hard drive and save things to there.
 So, naturally, it seems like you should just drag, copy that file into your Dropbox folder.
 But you can’t.
 Because Microsoft has made your Documents folder some type of special locked up type folder.
 Here’s the work around.